manifold-systems/manifold/manifold-deps-parent/manifold-science/README.md

 # Dimensions & Units API

-Physical quantities have a fundamental *dimension* that is independent of units of measurement.
+A physical quantity is measured in terms of a unit-independent *dimension*.
 The primary physical dimensions are: length, mass, time, electrical charge, temperature and luminous intensity.
 Derived physical dimensions include area, volume, velocity, force, energy, power and so on.
 The `manifold-science` framework provides an API to model both primary and derived dimensions.
-Using this API the framework supplies a class library consisting of all of the primary dimensions and many of the derived mechanical dimensions used with classical physics computations.
+Using this API the framework also supplies a class library consisting of all the primary dimensions and several derived mechanical dimensions used with classical physics computations.

 ## API

 The foundational API of the science framework consists of a small set of base classes and interfaces defined in the `manifold.science.api` package.

-## Measures
+## Measurements

 `Dimension` interface is the root of the API.
-It models a dimension as having a unitless measure represented as a `Rational` value as well as common [operator methods](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#operator-overloading) for arithmetic operations.
-Since common dimensions define a unit of measure you will rarely implement `Dimension` directly, instead you should extend `AbstractMeasure`.
-This class adds a unit of measure to `Dimension` so you can extend it to reuse unit functionality common to all physical quantities.
+It models a dimension as having a unitless quantity represented as a `Rational` value as well as common [operator methods](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#operator-overloading) for arithmetic operations.
+Since common dimensions require a unit, you will rarely implement `Dimension` directly, instead you should extend `AbstractMeasure`, which incorporates unit functionality common to all physical quantities.

-Instances of this class store the value (or magnitude) of the measure in terms of *base units*.
-Thus all arithmetic on measures is performed using base units, which permits measures of differing input units to work in calculations.
-A measure instance also maintains a *display unit*, which is used for display purposes and for working with other systems requiring specific units.
+Instances of this class store the value (or magnitude) of the quantity in terms of *base units*.
+Thus, all arithmetic on `AbstractMeasure` derived types is performed using base units, which permits quantities of differing units to work in calculations.
+Additionally, a *display unit* is used for display purposes and for working with other systems requiring specific units.

 For example, the `Length` dimension is defined like this: